dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 I had noticed a lot of students would suggest the use of [bootstrap](https://getbootstrap.com/) right away for building pages, only to come to a halt later when some of the classes they used were not working the way they hoped.
 Often I would ask why they thought this class behaved this way and what CSS rules does it actually apply and they mostly weren't sure.

-I still use frameworks from time to time but I always investigate the behaviour of pre-defined classes myself before using them and I even built my [own grid](https://dayvidwhy.github.io/daygrid/) to ensure I understood the concepts.
+I still use frameworks from time to time but I always investigate the behaviour of predefined classes myself before using them and I even built my [own grid](https://dayvidwhy.github.io/daygrid/) to ensure I understood the concepts.
 Don't always just assume you know how some piece of CSS works, try out its various attributes or value ranges.

 # Learning Semantics
-The [semantic web](https://www.w3.org/standards/semanticweb/) is a standard that allows the web to start making a lot more 'sense'.
+The [semantic web](https://www.w3.org/standards/semanticweb/) is a standard that allows the web to start making a lot more sense.
 A lot of the data we put into pages has meaning beyond just the text we show.
 We can give our data more meaning quite easily with the proper syntax.

 The latest thing I've become a fan of is the `itemscope` syntax.
 You can make links to blog posts much more meaningful like so.
 Here's a blog link from my [portfolio](https://davidyoung.tech) site.